PoliticalGraveyard.com

 Hazel, J. Henry See James Henry Hazel

 Hazel, James Henry — also known as J. Henry Hazel — of Dover, Kent County, Del.
 Republican.
 Lieutenant Governor of Delaware, 1929-33; delegate to Republican National Convention from Delaware, 1936.
-Presumed deceased.
 Burial location unknown.

 Hazel, John R. — of Buffalo, Erie County, N.Y.
 Republican.
-Delegate to Republican National Convention from New York, 1900.
+Delegate to Republican National Convention from New York, 1896, 1900.
 Burial location unknown.

-Hazelbaker, Frank A. — of Montana.
+Hazelbaker, Francis A. — also known as Frank A. Hazelbaker — of Montana.
 Lieutenant Governor of Montana, 1929-33; candidate for Governor of Montana, 1932, 1936.
 Interment somewhere in Dillon, Mont.

 Hazelbaker, Howard K. — of Montana.
 Republican.
 Candidate for U.S. Representative from Montana 1st District, 1942.
 Presumed deceased.
 Burial location unknown.